Guadalupe Mountains National Park

 Guadalupe Mountains National Park is a national park of the United States in the Guadalupe Mountains, east of El Paso, Texas.
 The mountain range includes Guadalupe Peak, the highest point in Texas at 8,751 ft, and El Capitan used as a landmark by travelers on the route later followed by the Butterfield Overland Mail stagecoach line.
 The ruins of a stagecoach station stand near the Pine Springs visitor center.
 The restored Frijole Ranch contains a small museum of local history and is the trailhead for Smith Spring.
 The park covers 86,367 acre in the same mountain range as Carlsbad Caverns National Park, about 25 mi to the north in New Mexico.
 The Guadalupe Peak Trail winds through pinyon pine and Douglas-fir forests as it ascends over 3,000 ft to the summit of Guadalupe Peak, with views of El Capitan and the Chihuahuan Desert.

 The McKittrick Canyon trail leads to a stone cabin built in the early 1930s as the vacation home of Wallace Pratt, a petroleum geologist who donated the land.
 Dog Canyon, on the northern park boundary at the Texas-New Mexico State line, is accessed via Carlsbad, New Mexico or Dell City, Texas.
 Camping is available at the Pine Springs campground and at Dog Canyon.
 A public corral for livestock is available by reservation.
-The park observes Mountain Time.

 The Gypsum sand dunes lie on the west side of the park near Dell City.
 A rough four-wheel drive road leads to the Williams Ranch.

-Park purpose

-As stated in the foundation document:

-Guadalupe Mountains national park preserves, protects, and interprets an area of outstanding geological values, scenery, wilderness, and other natural resources in the northern Chihuahuan Desert of West Texas.